Beer in France: Brewpubs

-There is a chain of about 7 brewpubs called Frog and Rosbif, which blend British and French traditions. ('Frog' is the English nickname for the French, and Rosbif or "roast beef" the French nickname for the English).
+There is a chain of about 7 brewpubs called FrogPubs, which blend British and French traditions. ('Frog' is the English nickname for the French; two pubs are named The Frog & Rosbif – Rosbif or "roast beef" is the French nickname for the English).
 The pubs are decorated in a broadly British style, and serve a selection of ales, stouts and wheat beer.

 There is also a chain of about 20 American style brewpub-restaurants operating under the name Les 3 Brasseurs (The Three Brewers), which extends outside the country.

 Beer cafés

 Establishments selling a wide selection of bottled and draught beers can be found in urban areas.
 An example is the Pub St Germain in the Latin Quarter of Paris.
 Some beer cafés are Belgian-themed with cuisine to match.

 Beer festivals

 Beer festivals are held in Schiltigheim (August) and Felletin (July).

 Market

 Barley, Malt and Hops

 France is the largest producer of barley in Europe (3.5 million tons in 2010) and has been the world's largest malt exporter in the last 30 years, having exported 78% of the national production (1.6 million tons) in 2011, which represents 23% of the world market.

 Hop production is modest, at 800 tons in 2010.